Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf-Ai.md

    - Cross-referencing hashes
    - Suggesting better security practices

-3. User typed `osintscan kjm489` — which produced an ❌ Unknown command
+3. User typed `osintscan JohnDoe` — which produced an ❌ Unknown command

 4. Then corrected to just `osintscan` — which worked and prompted for a term.